Songhai9/Internet-Speed-Twitter-Complaint-Bot/README.md

 It uses a selenium webdriver to open a speed test, and uses the result to decide whether it should complain or not

+This project is a part of my [Python Automated Programs](https://github.com/Songhai9/Python-Automation-App-Projects/tree/main)